 When other cats are around, you may see your cat slow blinking a lot.
 This is to let the other cats know that everything is cool.
 In the wild, where cats battle for territory, this blinking message is important because all the other cats will realize they are not a threat to each other.
 They’re signaling that there’s no need for fighting.

 Here’s a cat named Hillary who is blinking slowly:

 Try Blinking Back!

-At times, our own facial expressions can get a response from a feline.
-If you’re in a comfortable setting (and you don’t feel too ridiculous doing so), try tossing a slow blink to your cat.
-Chances are, she’ll send one back your way.
+At times, our own facial expressions can get a response from a cat.
+If you’re in a comfortable setting (and you don’t feel too ridiculous doing so), try slow blinking at your cat.
+Chances are, she’ll send a “kitty kiss” back your way.